 Truman College’s efforts at student retention met or exceeded targets, with the number of students who transitioned from remedial work to college-level courses in one year exceeding the target by 9.5 percent.
 More than 450 students transitioned from adult education programs into college-level course work.

-Harry S Truman College is one the largest of the City Colleges of Chicago with an enrollment of 23,000 students offering credit classes towards an Associate’s degree; adult education programs; English as a Second Language (ESL) curriculum; a General Educational Development program (GED) towards the high school diploma equivalency; and occupational certificate programs and continuing education courses for professionals.
+Harry S Truman College is one the largest of the City Colleges of Chicago with an enrollment of 23,000 students offering credit classes toward an associate degree; adult education programs; English as a Second Language (ESL) curriculum; a General Educational Development program (GED) toward the high school diploma equivalency; and occupational certificate programs and continuing education courses for professionals.